Multimodal Fact-Level Attribution for Verifiable Reasoning: Generation Experiments

 \subsection{Programmatic Multimodal Grounding}

-To evaluate how prior frameworks designed to improve attribution quality perform on our benchmark, we extend prior work on program-aided generation~\citep{wan2025generationprograms, slobodkin-etal-2024-attribute} to our challenging multimodal setting.
-We explore a design space along two axes: (1) \textbf{Reasoning Paradigm}: \textit{Logic-Centric} (imperative Python-like code) vs. \textit{Narrative-Centric} (declarative natural language steps); and (2) \textbf{Grounding Mechanism}: \textit{Declarative} (Planner-Defined), where the model predicts timestamps directly, vs. \textit{Imperative} (Executor-Discovered), where the model generates search queries for a retrieval tool.
+To evaluate how frameworks designed to improve attribution quality perform on our benchmark, we extend prior work on program-aided generation~\citep{wan2025generationprograms, slobodkin-etal-2024-attribute} to our challenging multimodal setting along two axes: (1) \textbf{Reasoning Paradigm}: \textit{Logic-Centric} (imperative Python-like code) vs. \textit{Narrative-Centric} (declarative natural language steps); and (2) \textbf{Grounding Mechanism}: \textit{Declarative} (Planner-Defined), where the model predicts timestamps directly, vs. \textit{Imperative} (Executor-Discovered), where the model generates search queries for a retrieval tool.
 Complementing these axes, we integrate a runtime refinement mechanism to verify that atomic operations are strictly entailed by input evidence, ensuring high grounding fidelity throughout the execution loop.

 As shown in \autoref{fig:prog} and \autoref{tab:program_aided_results_full}, program-aided frameworks consistently enhance attribution quality on Worldsense.
 Compared to the \textsc{Base + Citation} baseline, programmatic methods yield an average \metric gain of +9.6 points, with the \textsc{Logic Imperative} variant achieving the highest performance (76.4).
 Notably, \textbf{Imperative} methods consistently outperform \textbf{Declarative} ones (e.g., Logic Imperative 76.4 vs. Declarative 74.3), suggesting that allowing models to execute search queries is more effective than direct timestamp prediction.